Top 10 Best Smartwatch Apps for Designers

-Evernote for smartwatches allows you to take notes of any length, either by text or audio (for smartwatches with a built-in microphone).
+Evernote for smartwatches allows you to take notes of any length by text or audio (for smartwatches with a built-in microphone).

 Additional functions of the app include setting reminders and viewing checklists or scanned business cards.

-Last but not least, it’s impossible not to mention Glide when talking about the best smartwatch apps for designers.
+Last but not least, it's impossible not to mention Glide when discussing the best smartwatch apps for designers.

-Glide’s wristwatch video chat software is still a work in progress, but it’s already getting traction.
-It’s been tried on an Android wristwatch with a front-facing camera, microphone, speaker, and 3G and WiFi connection so far.
+Glide's wristwatch video chat software is still a work in progress, but it's already getting traction.
+It's been tried on an Android wristwatch with a front-facing camera, microphone, speaker, and 3G WiFi connection.

-Users who have this software installed on their watch may view and record incoming video messages in real-time.
+Users with this software installed on their watch may view and record incoming video messages in real-time.

 You may turn your wristwatch into a video walkie-talkie with the help of this program.
 You'll get access to your entire chat history as well as auto-playback.
 Glide plans to continue developing its iOS and Android apps and solutions for Android Wear and Apple Watch.